agilecrm/rest-api/README.md

 ###dev/api/milestone/pipelines
 Method: POST

-Create a track.
+- Creates a track.
 Name should not be "Default".
-Milestone fields should be a string with group of strings separated by comma.
-All the milestones first letter should be in uppercase.
+Milestone fields should be a single string - a group of multiple strings separated by comma.
+First letter of all the milestones should be in uppercase.

 ###Using curl :
 ```sh`